traitecoevo/APCalign/README.md

-Highly recommend looking at our [Getting Started](https://traitecoevo.github.io/APCalign/articles/APCalign.html) vignette to learn about how to use ‘APCalign’.
+Highly recommend looking at our [Getting Started](https://traitecoevo.github.io/APCalign/articles/APCalign.html) vignette to learn about how to use `APCalign`.
 You can also learn more about our [taxa matching algorithm](https://traitecoevo.github.io/APCalign/articles/updating-taxon-names.html).